Welcome to e5 Bakehouse: An independent, organic bakery in a spruced up railway arch beneath London fields Station.

 With an equal commitment to locally sourced produce for our cafe, all of the vegetables, fruit, meat and dairy we use are organic, seasonal and supplied by producers we know and trust.
 You can read more about all the wonderful companies who supply us with fresh produce year round under ‘Provenance’ section of our website.

 All of our energy is from renewable sources.
-Using biodegradable packaging, recycling our waste and composting are second nature as is delivering our bread to local cafes and restaurants using Dutch delivery bicycle.
+Using biodegradable packaging, recycling our waste and composting are second nature as is delivering our bread to local cafes and restaurants using a custom made delivery bicycle.

 Committed to a sustainable approach to business, we consider every element of our process to make sure our produce is good for the environment as it is for your stomach!